asplogic/enclose/README.md

 node.js/io.js from sources in order to make the binary.
 EncloseJS is shipped with precompiled parts, ready for bundling.

-### Unlimited code
+### Compatibility with non-enclosed run

-You are not limited by the size of project.
-Big projects like `npm`, `browserify`, `eslint` can be easily compiled using EncloseJS (see [examples directory](https://github.com/igorklopov/enclose/tree/master/examples/22-npm)).
+Projects like `npm`, `browserify`, `eslint` can be compiled using EncloseJS (see [examples directory](https://github.com/igorklopov/enclose/tree/master/examples/22-npm)).
 Probably, your existing project can be compiled too, with minimal adjustments.
+The adjustments preserve the ability to run you project via `node ./project.js`

 ### Platforms